Copyright 2019 Unified Infotech Inc. All rights reserved.

 Building screen blueprint

 Once the Information Architecture is detailed out, we have a fair understanding of how to compose a screen.
-We start to create fast and cheap paper prototypes incorporating navigation, content, and action for each user requirement.
-This activity helps us in getting feedback early, rectify and iterate so as to reduce rework at later stages.
+We start to create fast and cheap on-paper prototypes incorporating navigation, content, and action for each user requirement.
+This activity helps us in getting early feedbacks from our stakeholders, rectify mistakes and iterate so as to reduce rework at later stages.

 8. High Fidelity Wireframing